freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 190.1

-It is.
+There it is.
 Add a column named `phone` for customers phone numbers.
 Make it a varying character that has a maximum length of `15` characters.
 Also make sure it can't be null, and that it has to be unique.

 #### HINTS